-- 5. Do not brake abruptly to avoid tipping the combine. - Do not permit anyone other than the operator to ride on the 6. combine. - 7.
-Always stop the engine and apply handbrake before removing or opening any guards or clearing a blockage. - Do not go under the combine header unless it is securely 8. blocked or the header safety latch is lowered onto the lifting cylinder. - 9.
-NEVER go in front of the machine whilst the rotor is rotating. - 10.
-Always use locktight, (or self locking bolts) for rotor stripping element attachment. - 11.
+- 5. Do not brake abruptly to avoid tipping the combine. - 6.
+Do not permit anyone other than the operator to ride on the combine. - 7.
+Always stop the engine and apply handbrake before removing or opening any guards or clearing a blockage. - 8.
+Do not go under the Shelbourne Header unless it is securely blocked or the combine feed elevator safety latch is lowered onto the lifting cylinder. - 9.
+Engage front cowl safety lock before working on rotor. - 10.
+NEVER go in front of the machine whilst the rotor is rotating.

+- 11. Always use locktight, (or self locking bolts) for rotor stripping element attachment. - 12.
 Always replace all guards after making any adjustments or lubricating the machine.
-Replace or repair any damaged or missing guards immediately. - 12.
-Do not work around the machine in loose clothing that might get caught in moving parts. - 13.
-Keep hands away from moving parts. - 14.
+Replace or repair any damaged or missing guards immediately. - Do not work around the machine in loose clothing that might get caught in moving parts. - 14.
+Keep hands away from moving parts. - 15.
 Keep children away from and off the machine at all times.